CongducPham/PRIMA-Intel-IrriS/PCBs/README.md

 PCB IRD v4.1
 ----

-This PCB for the Arduino ProMini (3.3v, 8MHz version) can be used for prototyping and even integration purpose. it allows much simpler wiring of the soil humidity sensor, the watermark sensors and the soil temperature sensor (placeholder for associated resistors are already there).
+This PCB for the Arduino ProMini (3.3v, 8MHz version) can be used for prototyping and even integration purpose.
+It allows much simpler wiring of the soil humidity sensor, the watermark sensors and the soil temperature sensor (placeholder for associated resistors are already there).

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/ird-pcb-4-1-raw-top.png" width="400">